MagicCap/MagicCap/README.md

 MagicCap is a multiplatform image capture suite.
 You can get a precompiled copy from the releases page of this GitHub page.
 It has the following features:

 - Very cross compatible.
-You should get the same experience on Mac, Windows and Linux.
+You should get the same experience on Mac and Linux.
 - Very easy to add to.
 You don't need to faff around with modifying HTML; instead you write a small file that includes all of the config options and the upload script (most of this is handled by `capture.js` anyway).
 - Very fast.
 Captures are optimised to be as fast as possible.
 - Very flexible.
 You can choose to upload to whatever service you want to or just save the file.